Wiki Page Categories

 I'm trying to clean up my contributions to a few projects before I loose the overview.
 This patch is several months now, do you see a chance to apply it any time soon?
 Or is there anything I can do to make this more likely to happen such as rebasing on Github or creating a new patch against the current trunk?

-#7 Updated by Sven Schwyn almost 8 years ago
+#7 Updated by Sven Schwyn about 8 years ago

 I've forked anew on Github and added the wiki page categories feature again.
 (Rebasing caused a funky issue I couldn't resolve.)